Anthony2018/housingrecommendation/DOCS/Component Specification.md

 It will operate like the frontend manager that will get the data from backend data manager and visualize the data for user.

+### machine_learning.py

+it will give the prediction price for the land lord who wants to rent the house.

 ## Interactions to accomplish use cases: